DaveBitter/graduation_internship/log.md

 ### What did I do?

 This week was all about writing my report.
 I wrote the body of the report and started with creating styling for it.
-I also fixed some smaal bugs for the app.
+I also fixed some small bugs for the app.

 ### For who/what did I do this?